igvteam/juicebox.js/docs/url.md

 Parameter | Description
 --------- | -----------
-hicUrl  | url to the current .hic file state  | string encoding current state of the map  (optional, see below)
+hicUrl  | URL to the current .hic file state  | string encoding current state of the map  (optional, see below)
-colorScale | max value and rgb components of the map color scale   (optional, see below) track | string encoding url to tracks and associated state (optional, see below)
+colorScale | max value and RGB components of the map color scale   (optional, see below) track | string encoding URL to tracks and associated state (optional, see below)

 ### state
-`state` is comma separated string with following tokens
+`state` is comma separated string with following tokens:

 token | description
 ----- | ----------